 Now is a great time to begin pursuing the educational requirements to become a Dentists!
 Why?
-From 2016 to 2026, overall employment of Dentists is projected to grow 17 percent, a rate much faster than the average for all occupations.
+Employment of Dentists is projected to grow 7 percent over the next decade, a rate much faster than the average for all careers in healthcare.
 This rate is steadily increasing as a link has been shown between oral health and overall health, and as the baby boom generation ages (and so do their teeth).

 Furthermore, the majority of these professionals work in the offices of Dentists, are self-employed, work alongside partners, are employed by the government, or work for the offices of Physicians or outpatient care centers.
 Also, the states with the highest employment level in this occupation are California, Texas, New York, Florida and Illinois.

 “When trying to find initial employment in this career, I would recommend working with a dental supply company who specializes in putting new graduates with Dentists looking to hire associates,” London advised.

-As of 2016, the median annual wage for Dentists was $159,770, with the highest 10 percent earning more than $208,00, and the lowest 10 percent earning less than $67,660.
+The median annual wage for Dentists was $159,200, with the highest 10 percent earning more than $208,00, and the lowest 10 percent earning less than $79,670.
 Although Dentist earnings vary based on location, specialty, years in practice and hours worked, the highest paying facilities tend to be the offices of Dentists, the government, the offices of Physicians and outpatient care centers.
 The highest paying state in this occupation is Delaware, followed by North Carolina, Alaska, New Hampshire and Nevada.

 “Many people will also assume that you are rich because you are a Dentist, when this is not always the case,” London said.
 “How much a Dentist makes truly depends on how much they want to work.
 Some Dentists barely make $100,000 a year, while others can make upwards to $500,000.”